 Mr. Bina’s litigation practice is diverse.
 It encompasses a variety of matters affecting businesses and providers in state and federal trial and appellate courts across the country.
 Representative cases include prosecuting and defending claims of tortious interference with contract, negligence, fraud, breach of contract, constitutional and civil rights claims, and emergency injunctive relief.
 Mr. Bina also assists clients in responding to subpoenas, advises on electronic discovery matters, and counsels on risk management issues.
+His litigation experience also includes working with the Firm’s Bankruptcy and Creditor’s Rights attorneys to protect client interests in U.S. Bankruptcy Court.
 Mr. Bina is a member of the Trial Bar for the U.S. District Court for the Northern District of Illinois and has been admitted pro hac vice in courts around the country.

 Mr. Bina also helps health care and related clients navigate an array of regulatory and compliance issues, including disciplinary proceedings, administrative agency appeals, fraud and abuse issues, False Claims Act matters, internal and governmental investigations, subpoenas, and risk mitigation.
 He also provides M&A regulatory due diligence advice to clients in transactional matters.
 Mr. Bina has represented clients before numerous courts, tribunals, and State and federal agencies including the FDA, DEA, and CMS, and accreditation bodies such as the National Association of Boards of Pharmacy (NABP).
 Representative health care clients include pharmacies, hospitals, wholesale distributors, pharmacy benefit managers (PBMs), drug and device manufacturers, repackagers, long-term care facilities, and other types of health care providers.